frankligy/SNAF/docs/tutorial.rst

     For the above, even just one file path, please still use list.
 Second, please use absolute path to avoid maxquant error

-Above, we need a base 'mqpar.mxl' file to modify upon, we provide a few `base files <https://github.com/frankligy/SNAF/tree/main/maxquant>`_, if your
+Above, we need a base 'mqpar.xml' file to modify upon, we provide a few `base files <https://github.com/frankligy/SNAF/tree/main/maxquant>`_, if your
 MS raw files are not in these formats, you can either contact me or just follow the MaxQuant GUI instructions.
 A automatically generated configuration file (mqpar.xml) will be shown in the outdir that you specified.
 More information can be found in the :ref:`reference_to_proteomics`.